 How do I adjust the depth of field in photography?

-To adjust the depth of field of a photograph, two elements of the camera are fixed: the aperture of the diaphragm and the focal length.
 The aperture of the diaphragm is referred to as "F/x," where x varies from 1 to 16.
 The smaller x is, the more the lens opens and the depth of field closes.
 This is referred to as portrait photography.
 Paradoxically, if x becomes large, the aperture gradually closes and the depth of field increases.
 This results in a sharper image in all areas of the image.
-At the same time, the depth of field is reduced as the focal length is enlarged for shots taken at the same aperture.
-The background becomes increasingly blurred.